AGRIBUSINESS, TRADE AND INVESTMENT TOUR TO THE NETHERLANDS

 • Horticulture contributes USD 1.0 billion in exports.
 Every 3rd Rose flower sold globally is Kenyan.

-In appreciation of the important role Agriculture plays in Kenya and its potential for growth, plus the need to grow a vibrant agro-processing industry, Changemaker International in conjunction with Capacity Africa Institute has organized a mission for Agribusiness and manufacturing stakeholders to the Netherlands from 15th to 20th October 2018.
+In appreciation of the important role Agriculture plays in Kenya and its potential for growth, plus the need to grow a vibrant agro-processing industry, Strategia Netherlands in conjunction with Capacity Africa Institute has organized a mission for Agribusiness and manufacturing stakeholders to the Netherlands from 15th to 20th October 2018.

 Why Visit The Netherlands?The Netherlands is the world's second largest exporter of agricultural products, after the USA.
 Together with the USA and Spain, the Netherlands is one of the world's three leading producers of vegetables and fruit.
 It supplies a quarter of the vegetables that are exported from Europe.
 The Dutch agricultural sector is diverse; it covers a wide range of livestock and plant-cultivation sectors that include, for example, arable and dairy farming, cultivation under glass, tree-growing and pig farming.